Self-Improving Semantic Perception for Indoor Localisation: Appendix

 In all our experiments we use a batch size of 10 and train the network for up to 100 epochs, using early stopping with a patience of 20 epochs based on the validation loss.
+We set the learning rate to $10^{-4}$ for the pre-training on NYU and to $10^{-5}$ for the remaining experiments, and adaptively decrease it when the validation loss reaches a plateau.
+We optimize the cross-entropy loss on the binary foreground-background labels.
 Our network architecture, based on Fast-SCNN~\cite{Poudel2019FastSCNN}, has a total of 1,775,110 trainable parameters.
 We use group normalization~\cite{Wu2018GroupNormalization} in all layers; we conducted a preliminary ablation study (cf. Table~\ref{tab:ablation_bn_gn}) comparing this design choice with the alternative batch normalization~\cite{Ioffe2015BatchNormalization}.
 In accordance with~\cite{Wu2018GroupNormalization}, we found group normalization to be more indicated for our transfer-learning tasks, in which the statistics of the \textit{source} training data, used by batch normalization to fit per-layer parameters~\cite{Ioffe2015BatchNormalization}, do not match in general those of the \textit{target} domain.
 This is reflected in the models trained with group normalization performing consistently better or comparably to those trained with batch normalization, as soon as a non-negligible amount of replay is used.